singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 ## 1 Arrays and Strings

-Hopefully, all readers of this book are familiar with arrays and strings, so we won't .bore you with such details.
+Hopefully, all readers of this book are familiar with arrays and strings, so we won't bore you with such details.
 Instead, we'll focus on some of the more common techniques and issues with these data struc­tures.

 Please note that array questions and string questions are often interchangeable.
 That is, a question that this book states using an array may be asked instead as a string question, and vice versa.